Alexr16/WebCrawler_FrontEnd/README.md

 ## Description
 This is a frontend project built with React and Redux for displaying and filtering News entries scraped from an API.

+Before startin the app, make sure to install and run the backend server.

 [Backend Repository](https://github.com/Alexr16/WebCrawler_BackEnd)

 ## Features